RAM Evaluation Results

 16-bit0%15.2%18.3%

-The v1→v2 progression shows more aggressive differentiation: v2’s adaptive norm scoring identifies a small tail of tensors (2.2%) that can tolerate aggressive 2-bit quantisation, freeing bits that are reallocated to the 18.3% of tensors kept at full 16-bit precision.
-The majority of tensors remain at 4-bit, but the edges of the distribution widen.
+From v1 to v2, you can see more aggressive differentiation. v2's adaptive norm scoring finds a small tail of tensors (2.2%) that can handle brutal 2-bit quantisation, freeing bits that get redirected to the 18.3% of tensors kept at full 16-bit precision.
+Most tensors stay at 4-bit, but the edges of the distribution get wider.

 Qwen3-30B-A3B Bit Distribution